 - Make a backup copy of TdgssUserConfigFile.xml and save it according to your site standard backup procedures.

 - Edit the TdgssUserConfigFile.xml using a text editor, such as vi.

-- If you are performing an upgrade, rather than a new installation, the TdgssUserConfigFile.xml in /opt/teradata/tdat/tdgss/site directory is preserved so the TDNEGO mechanism may not be present in the file.
-Copy the TDNEGO mechanism from the TdgssUserConfigFile.xml in the /opt/teradata/tdat/tdgss/<version>/etc directory.
+- If you are performing an upgrade, rather than an installation, the TdgssUserConfigFile.xml in /opt/teradata/tdat/tdgss/site directory is preserved so the TDNEGO mechanism may not be present in the file.
+Copy the TDNEGO mechanism from the TdgssUserConfigFile.xml in the /opt/teradata/tdat/tdgss/version/etc directory.
 Paste the mechanism into /opt/teradata/tdat/tdgss/site/TdgssUserConfigFile.xml file.
 Edit it as needed.

-- (Optional) If there are TTU 16.0 or higher .NET clients that use SPNEGO as a TDNEGO negotiated mechanism to access Teradata Database 15.10, see the following for configuration details: SPNEGO Mechanism Offered by TDNEGO on Teradata Database 15.10 for TTU 16.0 .NET Clients.
+- [Optional] If there are TTU 16.0 or later .NET clients that use SPNEGO as a TDNEGO negotiated mechanism to access Teradata Database 15.10, see the following for configuration details: SPNEGO Mechanism Offered by TDNEGO on Teradata Database 15.10 for TTU 16.0 .NET Clients.

 - (Optional) Edit the DefaultNegotiatingMechanism.
 For example, to set TDNEGO as the DefaultNegotiatingMechanism update the property to “yes” in the TDNEGO mechanism.

 - Run the run_tdgssconfig utility to update the TDGSSCONFIG GDO.